nickolat/LLMRec_reproducibility/README.md

 # How Powerful are LLMs to Support Multimodal Recommendation?
 A Reproducibility Study of LLMRec

-This repository contains reproducibility and benchmarking codes for the LLMRec paper: https://arxiv.org/pdf/2311.00423.
+This repository contains reproducibility and benchmarking codes for the [LLMRec paper](https://doi.org/10.1145/3616855.3635853).

 -----------
 <h2> Datasets </h2>